pashazzz/citation-cards/README.md

         - by click on item copy the whole meaning data for share it by paste anywhere; display faded message "Copied in clipboard!"
         - do not delete citations immediately - archive it
 - Tags
+    - Top bar with:
+        - 'Edit', on tap shows the alarm screen with list of tags
+            - on tap the delete icon it asking should remove only tag and save the citations with it or remove tag with citations
     - List with all existed tags
         - on tap on the tag, select it and display all citations with this tag; can be multiple
         - long tap - edit tag and choose other color